-Fibromyalgia prevalence at 2.1 percent of general German populationFebruary 19th, 2013 in Arthritis & Rheumatism /
+Fibromyalgia prevalence at 2.1 percent of general German populationFebruary 19, 2013 in Medicine & Health / Arthritis & Rheumatism

 Researchers have determined that fibromyalgia prevalence is 2.1% of the general population in Germany.
 Results appearing in Arthritis Care & Research, a journal published by Wiley on behalf of the American College of Rheumatology (ACR), suggest that fibromyalgia is a spectrum disorder rather than a categorical illness.
 Additionally, a number of fibromyalgia cases in the general population satisfy proposed criteria for physical symptom disorder—the presence of one or more physical symptoms that impair function, which cannot be explained by another clinical or psychiatric illness.